mlflow/mlflow/docs/source/llms/tracing/index.rst

 Ending a Span
 ^^^^^^^^^^^^^

-After performing the operations associated with a span, you must end the span explicitly using the ``end_span`` method.
+After performing the operations associated with a span, you must end the span explicitly using the :py:meth:`mlflow.client.MlflowClient.end_span` method.
 Make note of the two required fields that are in the API signature:

 - **request_id**: The identifier associated with the root span
 - **span_id**: The identifier associated with the span that is being ended

 In order to effectively end a particular span, both the root span (returned from calling ``start_trace``) and the targeted span (returned from calling ``start_span``) need to be identified when calling the ``end_span`` API.
-It's a good practice to ensure that the root span's ``request_id`` is readily accessible from all locations that you will be starting or ending spans to ensure that any spans created within the context of a trace are properly associated with the root span.
+The initiating ``request_id`` can be accessed from any parent span object's properties.

 .. note::
     Spans created via the Client API will need to be terminated manually.
 Ensure that all spans that have been started with the ``start_span`` API